 Based on our experience and other successful applicants, there are a few things you should be noted before applying for EDG:

-- The EDG only supports projects that are new and not generating any revenue at the point of the grant application.
+- The EDG only supports projects that are new and not generate any revenue at the point of the grant application.
 A project is considered to have begun if suppliers and service providers have already signed a contract, or if any work on the project scope has begun or if payment has been received for the project.

 - “Be in a financially viable position to start and complete the project” means that you should have a quite reasonable turnover, and ES does require you to provide your three (3) years audited account.